pavansai/pavansai/README.md

 - 👋 Hi, I’m @pavansai
-- 👀 I’m interested in building projects on java.
+- 👀 I’m interested in building projects on java and backend applications.
-- 🌱 I’m currently learning java.
 - 📫 How to reach me mail: pavansai0813@gmail.com
 - My Linkedin https://www.linkedin.com/in/pavan-sai-chiru/